dementedmonkey/cj4-mcdu/readme.md

 that will connect the CJ4 to this application.

 ## Installation
-* Remove any previous versions of the Working Title mod and this mod
+* Remove any previous versions of the this mod
 * Copy the `z-dementedmonkey-cj4-mcdu` folder into your MSFS `Community` folder.<br/>
-*Note:* Mods are loaded in alphabetical order.
-The folder name must sort after "workingtitle" to be able to successfully replace the existing files.

 ## Using the MCDU
 * Run the `MCDU SERVER\cj4-mcdu-server-x.y.z.exe` application.  <br/>